Armenian Soviet Socialist Republic: Brezhnev era

-During the Brezhnev years, a new intelligentsia emerged in Armenia that rejected the prevailing situation, and felt that "the corruption, emigration of talented individuals, pollution and general loss of ethics" had put the republic "on the road to disaster."
+A new intelligentsia emerged in Armenia that rejected the prevailing situation, and felt that "the corruption, emigration of talented individuals, pollution and general loss of ethics" had put the republic "on the road to disaster."
 This sentiment resulted in the removal of Armenian First Secretary Anton Kochinyan and the promotion of Karen Demirchyan, whose main prerogative was to "clean up the republic."
 Demirchyan's promises and activities raised the hopes of those Armenians who demanded concrete changes.
 His government undertook the battle with corruption and established major construction projects, such as the Yerevan Metro, the Karen Demirchyan Complex, and Zvartnots International Airport.
 However, some Armenians believed that the Demirchyan government was delivering its promises too slowly.

 Under Brezhnev, the Armenians of the NKAO continued to unsuccessfully petition Moscow for unification with Soviet Armenia.
 In 1978, during the debate over a new Soviet Constitution, Moscow considered removing a part of the constitution that guaranteed the use of native languages as the official languages of the republics, but the Armenians, alongside the Georgians, fervently protested and defeated this proposition.
 By the time of the 1979 Soviet census, over 99 percent of the people of Armenia (including Kurds, Assyrians, and Azeris) "considered Armenian, rather than Russian, their national language," a much higher number compared to the other republics.
 However, only two thirds of the Armenians of the USSR lived in the Armenian republic, while the remaining one-third lived primarily in Georgia, Azerbaijan, and Russia.